 Attention: Public Relations Specialist

-Under the authority of the Newfoundland and Labrador Forest Service, National Forest Week Calendar Contest, privacy information will be collected for the purpose of administering the contest in the manner described in the contest rules.
-The contest rules allow the Newfoundland and Labrador Forest Service to disclose the name, school, community and image of contest winners for promotional purposes.
+Under the authority of the Government of Newfoundland and Labrador, National Forest Week Calendar Contest, privacy information will be collected for the purpose of administering the contest in the manner described in the contest rules.
+The contest rules allow the Government of Newfoundland and Labrador to disclose the name, school, community and image of contest winners for promotional purposes.

-Any questions or comments can be directed to the Forest Service Public Relations Specialist.
+Any questions or comments can be directed to the Public Relations Specialist.

 Teachers; the following resources have been developed to help guide educators through National Forest Week.
 The National Forest Week Activity Guide contains forestry background information specific to Newfoundland and Labrador, ideas for National Tree Day, as well as a variety of activities you can do with your class.